royssheppard/Getting-and-Cleaning-Data/CodeBook.md

 ###Data file name
 * tidydata.txt

+#Source Data
+Full Description of the source data
+Human Activity Recognition Using Sartphones Data Set article

+Data used for the project
+Downlioad Source Data

+License

 ###Files used to create tidy data

 - 'features_info.txt': Shows information about the variables used on the feature vector.